gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-boilerplate.md

 exceptions might not be the best way to handle things.
 Still, those few lines of code are pretty much the same in nearly every WebGL program.

-Now that multline template literals are supported in all modern browsers it's my prefered way of storing shaders.
+Now that multiline template literals are supported in all modern browsers it's my preferred way of storing shaders.
 I can just do something like

     var vertexShaderSource = `#version 300 es